 Together with the high degree of abstraction of the basic concept, it facilitates a systematic coverage of all types of conflicts.
 The CONIAS-approach thus integrates inter-, intra- and sub-state as well as transnational conflicts in their non-, low- and highly violent manifestations (no island-solution with multiple specific databases for each type of conflict).
 Based on this comprehensive, diversified and standardized concept, visualizations of complete conflict courses are made possible for the first time, which in turn increases the quality of prognoses of conflict trends.
 Objectivity and continuous availability as opposed to subjective, people-based expert-opinions, guarantees a reliable risk assessment.
 Our work is guided by the following principles:

-1. Empirical evidence instead of expert-opinions
+1. Empirical evidence instead of expert-opinions and assumptions

 Different from other existing solutions, our risk assessments are based on a standardized methodology with a constant analysis procedure.
 This coherent approach enables us to deliver accurate and reliable assessments across time and space.
 Simultaneously, it is this methodology, which has been developed for over 20 years at the University of Heidelberg that makes us independent from the personal opinions of experts.
 Instead of trusting changeable expertise, that lead to differing conclusions depending on the personal context, at CONIAS the facts speak for themselves:

 When CONIAS detects a heightened risk or raises the intensity of a conflict, it is always backed by a related third party information, which makes the process comprehensible and transparent.
-With our catalog of measures we capture the date, duration, actor, addressee and type of the exercised action.
+With our catalog of measures we capture the date, duration, actor, addressee, and type of the exercised action.
 In cases of violent actions, we also take the number of fatalities, deployed personnel, refugees as well as the magnitude of destruction and type of weapons used into account.

 2. All data is comprehensible due to obligatory referencing